vsridha/sv-mbirct/README.md

 The default prior model is a q-QGGMRF with a 10-pt 3D neighborhood, unless the -p argument is included (Plug & Play).

-### Useful forms for Plug & Play mode

-The program can perform the inversion step for Plug & Play MBIR.
-The argument -t specifies the initial image state, and the -r argument specifies the output.

-The following example uses the same file names for the input (initial state) and the output.
-These file names can be different if you want to save the intermediate image state in each ADMM iteration.

-    ./mbir_ct -i $parName -j $parName -k $parName -s $sinoName \
-       -w $wgtName -m $matName -p $proxmapName -t $imgName -r $imgName

-The following form also reads in the projection (-e) of the input image state, and writes out the projection of the final image state (-f) so that the projection doesn't have to be re-computed in each *mbir_ct* call.

-    ./mbir_ct -i $parName -j $parName -k $parName -s $sinoName \
-       -w $wgtName -m $matName -p $proxmapName -t $imgName -r $imgName \
-       -e $projName -f $projName

 ## DESCRIPTION OF PARAMETER AND DATA FILES